Medicare Supplement Plan

 & Medigap Plans

 When you have Original Medicare, your insurance will cover approved healthcare costs but it will not cover everything, leaving you with several out-of-pocket expenses.
-You will be responsible for copays and deductibles.
+You will be responsible for the copay and deductibles.
 Also, you must consider things such as your 20% coinsurance payment as well as medical expenses that you might incur during foreign travel that are not Medicare-approved.

 This is where Medigap policies comes into play—also known as Supplement Insurance Policies, as this is precisely what such plans are intended for: supplementing your Original Medicare insurance.
 You can get Medigap insurance through numerous insurance companies.
 Medigap premiums will vary depending on the provider and the type of Medigap plan you choose.
-For most of the country, Medigap policies are standardized policies; meaning, regardless of the insurer, policy holders will receive the same standard coverages.
+For most of the country, Medigap policies are standardized policies; meaning, regardless of the insurer, policy holders will receive the same standard coverage.
 (Minnesota, Massachusetts and Wisconsin are the only states with different Medigap standards.)

 Choosing a Medigap Plan That is Right For You

 Medigap policies, for those who may not be familiar with them, are policies that are available to people currently enrolled in Medicare which help cover costs that Medicare does not.
 So, for instance, the expense of deductibles and copays can be defrayed with a Medigap policy in place.
 There are a few exceptions and circumstances under which a Medigap policy cannot be used for otherwise uncovered costs.